Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• The maximum drop from peak to valley over 5 years of Global Sector Rotation Strategy is -16.8 days, which is larger, thus better compared to the benchmark ACWI (-33.5 days) in the same period.
+• Looking at the maximum reduction from previous high of -16.8 days in the last 5 years of Global Sector Rotation Strategy, we see it is relatively larger, thus better in comparison to the benchmark ACWI (-33.5 days)

-• During the last 3 years, the maximum drop from peak to valley is -9.2 days, which is larger, thus better than the value of -26.4 days from the benchmark.
+• During the last 3 years, the maximum reduction from previous high is -9.2 days, which is greater, thus better than the value of -26.4 days from the benchmark.

 MaxDuration: